ki4jgt/Book-of-the-Damned/README.md

 ## The Girl and the Monster (For Mom)

 There once was a girl named Emma.
 And as all humans do, she began her day by opening her eyes.
-Laying in her bed, still partially dreaming, Something felt off.
+Laying in her bed, still partially dreaming, something felt off.

 Nevertheless, she shook this feeling and pushed herself to get up.
-As she was getting dressed, a dark figure in her mirror started her, and sent her screaming to her mother.
+As she was getting dressed, a dark figure in her mirror startled her, and sent her screaming to her mother.

 Having sufficiently calmed her, her mother investigated the situation and found nothing.